 Hand sanitizer is available throughout the memorial plaza, and you should apply some after touching the parapets.
 And as always, if you’re not feeling well, please stay home.

-The museum is opening on Sept.
-11 for 9/11 family members only.
-It will officially reopen to the public on Sept.
-12. Like the memorial, hours will be more reduced than normal.
-From Thursday to Friday, the museum will be open from 12-7 p.m., and from Saturday to Monday, hours are 10 a.m.- 5 p.m.
-On Tuesdays and Wednesdays, the museum will be closed.
+The museum opened on Sept.
+11, 2020, for 9/11 family members only.
+It reopened to the public on Sept.
+12, 2020.
+Like the memorial, hours are reduced.
+From Thursday to Friday, the museum is open from 12-7 p.m., and from Saturday to Monday, hours are 10 a.m.- 5 p.m.
+On Tuesdays and Wednesdays, the museum is closed.

-Masks and social distancing will be required when the museum reopens.
+Masks and social distancing are required.
 There’s some additional protocols for safety, too: